esp-rs/esp-wifi-sys/README.md

 ## About

 This is experimental and work-in-progress!
-You are welcome to contribute but probably shouldn't use this for something real yet.
+You are welcome to experiment with it and contribute but probably shouldn't use this for something real yet.

 This uses the WiFi driver found in https://github.com/espressif/esp-wireless-drivers-3rdparty